-Shake Shack’s second outlet in Singapore will open soon at 89 Neil Road, right across the rather ‘happening’ Keong Saik Street which is already lined with hip restaurants and cafes.
+Shake Shack’s second outlet in Singapore has opened at 89 Neil Road, right across the rather ‘happening’ Keong Saik Street which is already lined with hip restaurants and cafes.

 Shake Shack is a fast-casual restaurant known for its 100% all-natural Angus beef burgers, flat-top beef hotdogs, spun-fresh frozen custard, and crinkle cut fries.

 This outlet is located on the first floor of a historical building, which used to contain Eng Aun Tong factory where Tiger Balm was produced.